DakshmA-Health/rare-impact-2025/submissions/README.md

 ## 📋 Folder Structure

-Create a folder with your team name (use hyphens, no spaces) and include a README.md file with your project details:
+**Simple Structure:** Create ONE folder with your team name.
+Put ALL your files directly in this folder.

 ```
 submissions/
 └── your-team-name/       # Example: "team-innovators" or "rare-disease-trackers"
-    ├── README.md         # ⚠️ YOU CREATE THIS - Your project documentation (see template below)
+    ├── README.md         # ⚠️ REQUIRED - Your project documentation (see template below)
-    ├── demo/             # Optional: Demo materials
-    │   └── screenshots/  # Key screenshots/images
-    └── src/              # Your source code (if applicable)
+    ├── [all your code files]     # Put source code files directly here
-        ├── frontend/     # Frontend code
+    ├── [screenshots/images]      # Put demo materials directly here
-        └── backend/      # Backend code
+    └── [any other files]         # Everything in one place - no subfolders!
 ```

+> 💡 **Keep it simple:** All files (code, docs, images, etc.) go directly in your team folder.
+No subfolders needed!

 ## 📝 Your Team's README.md